crush-157/fn-ruby-sdk-invoke/README.md

 The default profile in the `config` file is `DEFAULT`.
 If you have a different profile you want to use, you will need to set the environment variable `OCI_CONFIG_PROFILE` to the profile name.

+_Note: the Ruby SDK requires that you always have a `DEFAULT` profile present in your `config`, even if you use a custom profile._

 ### Target Function

 To be able to run this example you're going to need a target function hosted on the Oracle Cloud Functions service.